sdv-dev/SDV/docs/user_guides/timeseries/par.rst

 dataset and generate new synthetic timeseries that replicate its properties.

-For this, you wil need to:
+For this, you will need to:

 -  Import the ``sdv.timeseries.PAR`` class and create an instance of it passing the variables that we just created.